vteromero/VTEnc/doc/VTEnc_encoding_data_format.md

 # VTEnc encoding data format

-This document briefly describes the encoding data format produced and consumed by VTEnc.
+This document briefly describes the encoding data format produced by VTEnc.

 It's assumed that you know the algorithm and you're familiar with concepts like "Bit Cluster" or "Bit Cluster Tree".
 If not, you can learn about them in this [article](https://vteromero.github.io/2019/07/28/vtenc.html).